| 20 min read

 Employee preferences

-• Better snacks and drinks were the single most requested improvement in workplace food provision, ahead of more variety and higher meal quality.
+• Better snacks and drinks were the single most requested improvement in workplace food provision in Fooda's survey, ahead of more variety and higher meal quality.

-• Protein-rich snacks, fibre-forward options, and lower-sugar treats are winning in US office pantries in 2025, as employees choose functional food over ultra-processed alternatives.
+• Protein-rich snacks, fibre-forward options, and lower-sugar treats are winning in US office pantries in 2025, according to pantry consumption data from Crafty, as employees choose functional food over ultra-processed alternatives.

-• 71% of Gen Z and 68% of Millennials plan to dine out more in 2025, making workplace food an extension of their broader food culture.
+• 71% of Gen Z and 68% of Millennials plan to dine out more in 2025, making workplace food an extension of their broader food culture rather than a separate experience.

-• 87% of Gen Z employees say they indulge in at least one snack at work per week, more than any other generation.
+• 87% of Gen Z employees say they indulge in at least one 'little treat' snack at work per week — more than any other generation — often driven by TikTok food trends.

-• 67% of employees enjoy or love professionally catered workplace meals, versus only 10% who dread them.
+• 67% of employees enjoy or love professionally catered workplace meals, versus only 10% who dread them — a 7:1 positive-to-negative ratio that makes catering one of the lowest-friction employee benefits.

 Technology and sustainability

-• Digital ordering platforms are now standard for large corporate catering programmes, streamlining menu customisation, dietary management, and scheduling.
+• Digital ordering platforms are now standard for large corporate catering programmes, with apps and digital tools streamlining menu customisation, dietary management, and scheduling.

-• 66 million tons of food waste are generated annually by US food retail, food service, and residential sectors combined.
+• 66 million tons of food waste are generated annually by US food retail, food service, and residential sectors combined, with corporate cafeterias a meaningful contributor.

-• Eco-friendly packaging and locally sourced ingredients are increasingly in demand in corporate catering contracts as companies seek to meet ESG commitments.
+• Eco-friendly packaging and locally sourced ingredients are increasingly in demand in corporate catering contracts as companies seek to meet ESG commitments alongside practical employee dining needs.

 10. Food as a Retention and Recruitment Tool

-• More than three in four companies that offer food at work report better employee retention rates than those that do not.
+• More than three in four companies that offer food at work report better employee retention rates than those that do not, according to ezCater research cited by Inc. Magazine.

-• 76% of decision-makers agree that providing food makes employees more likely to join and stay at the company.
+• 76% of decision-makers agree that providing food makes employees more likely to join and stay at the company, placing food programmes on a par with traditional retention benefits.

-• 50-200% of a worker's annual salary is the estimated cost to replace an employee, the benchmark against which a $4,160-$4,420 annual catering programme should be measured.
+• 50-200% of a worker's annual salary is the estimated cost to replace an employee — the benchmark against which the $4,160-$4,420 annual cost of a daily catering programme should be measured.

-• 45% of US workers say they would stay at a job longer if it offered wellness benefits including healthy food provision.
+• 45% of US workers say they would stay at a job longer if it offered wellness benefits including healthy food provision, directly linking food to voluntary turnover.

 • Companies with wellness programmes have a turnover rate 10% lower on average than companies without, and food and nutrition are core components of high-participation wellness initiatives.

-• 87% of employees consider health and wellness offerings, including food, when choosing an employer.
+• 87% of employees consider health and wellness offerings — including food — when choosing an employer, making food benefits a meaningful factor in recruitment as well as retention.

-• Employees save on average 30 minutes per workday when meals are provided, translating to roughly $2,000 in equivalent time value per year at median US wages.
+• Employees save on average 30 minutes per workday when meals are provided, which translates to roughly $2,000 in equivalent time value per year at median US wages — a tangible financial benefit beyond the meals themselves.

 2026 Outlook